GravityShark0/GravWM/README.md

 - goal 1: make a beutiful rice that still has a nice lightweight footprint
 - goal 2: is to make a one command setup from blinking cursor, to a completely riced out wm with a nice theme

+- idea : have 2 versions or more to choose how much features depending on how powerful the system is minima (minimum of all the good features) and (gigantus all of the features

 i have 2 options
 - use current dwm build
 - reconfigure dwm to be as lightweight as xmonad or use xmonad